-Before I get into some of the content of this article, I must place a heavy caveat on the fact the subject of project failure and systematic causes has been the focus of hundreds if not thousands of articles, reviews, academic papers, thesis papers and even doctorates… so what I will follow with are some observations on just a couple of the themes I have seen throughout my career.
+Before I get into some of the content of this article, I must place a heavy caveat on the fact the subject of, technology project delivery, project failure and systematic causes has been the focus of hundreds if not thousands of articles, reviews, academic papers, thesis papers and even doctorates… so what I will follow with are some observations on just a couple of the themes I have seen throughout my career.

 Sadly, and interestingly, none of this is new with these themes having been spoken about for some time and yet it keeps happening.
 Therefore, I would suggest the thoughts and reflections below seek to consider some deep-rooted components of project delivery and their potential effects on execution.

 Ultimately we come back to that, at its core, a technology project is driven by people…and people have behaviours that are vastly complex through to an evolutionary level.
 So, whilst the profession has spent countless millions and generations developing process and tooling, project managers at all levels must remember they are taking this logical, rigorous process and tooling and expecting this to control and override millions of years of evolution in very complex mammals.

 I think finally, I would add that despite many years’ experience now in the profession, I am as guilty as any one of still falling foul of my human brain and occasionally doing all of the below still, so I am no saint!

 By its very definition, a project is a unique, transient endeavour.
 Unique.
 So, it’s not been done before.
 Yet there seems to be a tendency to rely heavily on looking back at past projects to inform how a new project may execute and very little looking forward.

 Do not get me wrong, organisational learning is an essential discipline of any effective organisation, to improve, learn and grow itself.
 Looking at how similar projects went is also a great way of guiding and informing how a new project may go in its fundamentals.
 Benchmarking is a great way of identifying how things may go when there is no other data to hand.